Social Policy Association Opportunity Grants

 - Use this as an opportunity to advertise the SPA to potential new SPA members (including marketing via other channels, distribution of SPA leaflets, use of SPA logo, etc.)

-- Make the seminar/workshop as inclusive as possible (attendance need not be limited to SPA members)
+- Make the event as inclusive as possible (attendance need not be limited to SPA members)

 Applicants must be members of the Social Policy Association.